 Requires improvement (due to patient feedback on the experience of booking an appointment)

-Finally, we would like to say “thank you” to those patients who either met the CQC team on the day of the inspection, or left written comments on their forms, for the positive feedback provided.
+Finally, we would like to say “thank you” again to those patients who either met the CQC team on the day of the inspection, or left written comments on their forms, for the positive feedback provided.

 Named Accountable GP